leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/mesh/normals.rst

 The Face Strength can be either *Weak*, *Medium*, or *Strong*.
-The idea is that the :doc:`/modeling/modifiers/modify/weighted_normal` can be set to pay attention to the Face Strength as follows: when combining the normals that meet at a vertex, only the faces with the strongest Face Strength will contribute to the final value.
+The idea is that the :doc:`/modeling/modifiers/modify/weighted_normal` can be set to pay attention to the Face Strength as follows:
+When combining the normals that meet at a vertex, only the faces with the strongest Face Strength will contribute to the final value.

 For example, if three faces meet at a vertex and have the face weights weak, medium, and strong,